This article aims to help you apply valuable success strategies based on techniques I have used and that worked for me.

 Franklin’s technique was to make two lists, side by side, in two columns on a sheet of paper.
 He would list the pros in one column and the cons in the other column.

 For many of us, that list may suffice to help visualize both sides of a decision.
 However, an extensive list might be too overwhelming to consider, and it may leave one with more confusion.

-Ben solved that problem, and made his list much more enlightening, by applying an algorithmic technique to the process:
+Ben solved that problem and made his list much more instructive by applying an algorithmic technique to the process:

 - Once he completed the list, he would analyze it and apply estimated weights to each item.

 - Then he would strike out two items with the same weights.

 - He continued by removing all items where one pro would equal in weight two of the cons.
 That eliminated three items.

 - Then he extended this in reverse by removing all items where two cons equal three pros.
 That’s five more things eliminated.